The Night Sky Glossary

 Meteor Storm - This is a rare event that occurs when Earth encounters closely grouped meteors within the orbit of a comet or its debris.
 Such events can see meteor rates exceeding 1000 per minute.

 Milky Way - The spiral galaxy containing our solar system.
 Visible from Earth as a broad band of faint light in the night sky.
 Monthly Milky Way The archer of the constellation Sagittarius points the direction to its center, the galactic center, the heart of our galaxy.
-Milky Way Illustrated ~ Barred Spiral Milky Way
+A new Milky Way map was created June 3, 2008.

 The white ether [Milky Way] is the level of consciousness where all souls can hold communion with the Son of God, the Cosmic Christ.
 White Eagle On Festivals and Celebrations